ray-579/Retail_analysis/README.md

 ## Features
 - Data cleaning and preprocessing
 - Sales trend analysis
 - Category and region-wise performance analysis
-- Top products identification
 - Sales prediction using linear regression
 - Visualization of insights and conclusions